Mising people: Population

-According to the census of India conducted in 2011, the population of Mising in Assam is approximately 8 lakhs.
-They live in 10 districts of Assam: Dhemaji, Lakhimpur, Sonitpur, Tinsukia, Dibrugarh, Sivasagar, Majuli, Charaideo, Jorhat and Golaghat, and in three districts of Arunachal Pradesh: East Siang district, Lower Dibang Valley, and Lohit.
-The most prominent Mising villages in Arunachal Pradesh include Oyan and Namsing of East Siang district.
-In Lohit District's Namsai, a good number of Misings are found, especially in the areas around Silatoo Mising village.
+According to the 2001 census, the Mising population of Assam is 587,310.
+Their population in 2012 is estimated at more than 1.2 million by Mising organizations.
+They live in 10 districts of Assam: Dhemaji, Lakhimpur, Sonitpur, Tinsukia, Dibrugarh, Sivasagar, Majuli, Charaideo, Jorhat and Golaghat, with most of the population concentrated in Dhemaji, Lakhimpur, and Majuli.
+There are 16,000 Misings in three districts of Arunachal Pradesh: East Siang district, Lower Dibang Valley, and Lohit.